gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The name for the compile tasks for a binary is now qualified with the name of its component.
 - JVM libraries have a binary called `jar` rather than one qualified with the library name.
 - When building a JVM library with multiple variants, the task and output directory names have changed.
 The library name is now first.
+- The top-level `binaries` container is now a `ModelMap` instead of a `DomainObjectContainer`.
+It is still accessible as `BinaryContainer`.

 ### Changes to incubating native software model